battlechess1981/MyPSScipts/README.md

 # MyPSScipts
-This is my repo of ps scripts
+This is my repo of ps scripts I have used